hdShang/arxiv-daily/docs/cs-CV/2025-12-04/papers/251205076v1-bullettime-decoupled-control-of-time-and-camera-pose-for-video-gener.md

 ---
 layout: default
-title: BulletTime: Decoupled Control of Time and Camera Pose for Video Generation
+title: "BulletTime: Decoupled Control of Time and Camera Pose for Video Generation"
 ---

 # BulletTime: Decoupled Control of Time and Camera Pose for Video Generation